-Perhaps you’ve decided to pick up some valuable knowledge.
-Maybe you’re leaving the service and need to re-create yourself.
+Perhaps you’ve decided to pick up some new skills or helpful knowledge.
+Maybe you’re leaving the service and want to re-create yourself or redefine your career.
 No matter why you’re pursuing higher education, you need a game plan — a course of action to get you from today to that moment you walk across the stage holding your diploma in hand.
 Here are some practical steps to take.

 Before you get buried in college brochures, speak with an education professional through the Voluntary Education Program.
-An education professional can help guide you through the planning and paying for your education, as well as eligibility requirements.
-Find the right contact information below depending on your service:
+An education professional can help guide you through planning and paying for your education, as well as eligibility requirements.
+Find your service-specific contact information below:

 - Navy College Program or 877-838-1659

 - Defense Activity for Non-Traditional Education Support, or DANTES

 Step 2: Choose a college

 Deciding which college to attend is much easier when you have the right information.
 As a service member, you have access to useful resources such as College Navigator, a free online tool from the National Center for Education Statistics.
 College Navigator provides information on more than 7,000 postsecondary education institutions so you can compare schools’ tuition, financial aid, accreditation information, graduation and retention rates and more.

 TA DECIDE is another helpful tool for comparing schools and programs.
 Designed for participants of the Department of Defense Military Tuition Assistance Program, it provides education costs and outcomes, as well as information about other military students who are participating in the tuition assistance program.

 Still have questions about selecting a college or program?
 Contact your service-specific Voluntary Education Program listed above or contact your installation’s education center.
 Education counselors can help you decide which programs are the best fit based on your goals and help you find:

 - Contact information for military-friendly schools and institutions that allow you to transfer previous college credits